-The credit ratings for Morgan Stanley's short term debt is currently P-1 (per Moody's Investor Service, Inc and A-1 (per Standard and Poor's Rating Service).
-Both credit agencies have assigned a 'stable' outlook.
+The credit rating for Morgan Stanley's short term debt is currently P-1 and is assigned a 'stable' outlook (per Moody's Investor Service, Inc).

 11. Financial Risk Management (continued)

 (b) Credit Risk (continued)

 If Morgan Stanley discontinued the provision of Currency Transactions and the existing Currency Transactions expired without a replacement Currency Transaction Counterparty being appointed, the Company would be required to redeem the outstanding Currency Securities.